alessandrokonrad/Pi-Pool/FullGuide.md

-# How to setup Cardano Node on Raspberry Pi 4 (Full Guide)
+# How to setup the Cardano Node on Raspberry Pi 4 (Full Guide)